-Facilities which either increase or decrease the number of certified beds by less than one-third (1/3) the current number of certified beds will not be required to file a short-period cost report when the increase or decrease in the number of certified beds does not result in a change of facility classification.
-The per diem rate will be revised whenever the number of Medicaid-certified beds changes, however, to reflect the correct number of certified beds and to reflect the proper annualized patient days for the property and return on equity portions of the rate.
+Desk reviews will be performed using desk review programs developed by the Division of Medicaid.
+Providers will be notified, in writing, of all adjustments made to allowable costs. will be revised whenever the number of Medicaid-certified beds changes, however, to reflect the correct number of certified beds and to reflect the proper annualized patient days for the property and return on equity portions of the rate.